 In January 2021, pursuant to the terms of Mr. Marek's employment agreement, the Equity Committee granted to Mr. Marek (a) an option to purchase 306,427 common shares and (b) an RSU to receive 223,076 of our common shares, each under the 2020 Inducement Plan, and both with a grant date of January 15, 2021.
 The option had an exercise price per share of \$20.54, the fair value of a common share on the date of grant, and was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Mr. Marek has provided continuous service to us through the applicable date.
-The RSU was scheduled to vest as to 1/4 of the underlying common shares vesting in 12 equal quarterly installments thereafter, provided Mr. Marek has provided continuous service to us through the applicable date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Mr. Marek has provided continuous service to us through the applicable date.
+The RSU was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Mr. Marek has provided continuous service to us through the applicable date.